rahjooh/CryptoTrade/README.md

 ## Configuration

-All runtime options live in `config.yml`.
+Runtime options are split across multiple YAML files in the `config/` directory.
 Key sections:

 - `cryptoflow`: service name and version.
 - `channels`: buffer sizes for the raw and flattened channels.